fiorix/go-redis/README.md

 		...
 	}

-NOTE: When connected to multiple servers, commands such as PING, INFO and similar are only executed on the first server.
+When connected to multiple servers, commands such as PING, INFO and similar are only executed on the first server.
 GET, SET and others are distributed by their key.

 See [commands.go](https://github.com/fiorix/go-redis/blob/master/redis/commands.go)
-for a list of current supported commands.
-(I'm still working on it, and contributors are welcome).
+for a list of current supported commands. (myself, @gleicon and others are currently working on it; contributors are welcome)

 New connections are created on demand, and stay available in the connection pool until they time out.